Generic PSF Utility by MarkGrass at 3:48 PM EDT on July 3, 2013

 You can set the track length of a specific psf using winamp(right-click song in winamp, view file info) or vgmtoolbox, since it sounds like you have a file that doesn't have one.
 Make sure to toggle the "Force songs to play indefinitely" setting off in the plugin's settings if you're converting to wav with winamp.

 Yes, I know that but its extremely tedious to decode every single psf to wave, search for the loop point in an audio editor and then create the psf again with the correct length.
+Isn't there an option to automatically set the time to the end of the SEQ?
+If not, is it possible to implement?

 I didn't understand your question initially, so I just gave out an answer for what I thought you were asking, just to keep myself from rambling too long.